22a/cs4012-lab2/README.md

 For a while I also considered storying each statement(string of show) in the program's state stack alongside the variable values, so that I could easily just "pop" the most recent executed statement from the stack and place it into the path of function calls, but when trying to implement this I ran into an issue with how I transparently hide the expansion of Seq statements from the user.
 This left me with missing statements, there's a crude illustration below:

-Say for example our program had 2 real statements `this` and `that`, our source would look like:
+Say for example our program had 2 real statements `egg` and `chicken`, our source would look like:
 ```haskell
 Seq (egg) (chicken)
 ```